nenalukic/coding-interview-app/README.md

 - 🔄 **Real-time Code Sync** - Changes instantly broadcast to all participants
 - 💻 **Multi-Language Support** - JavaScript and Python with syntax highlighting
 - ▶️ **Live Code Execution** - Run code directly in the browser with instant output
+- 📊 **Shared Output** - All participants see execution results in real-time
 - 🎨 **Professional Editor** - CodeMirror with VS Code Dark theme
 - 👥 **Collaborative Sessions** - Share unique room links with candidates
 - 📦 **Production Ready** - Deployed on Render with Docker support